Track down the performance issue of metacat query.

 I can write a multi-thread test that launches long-running queries on a test Metacat and see what kind of results we get on different servers.
 I don't think running it against production KNB is the best thing, but there are DataONE servers that have a similar amount of KNB data on them that will be useful.
 They are, however, running Metacat 2.0 so won't be a true reflection of current behavior, only of what's to come with the next release.

-#7 Updated by ben leinfelder almost 7 years ago
+#7 Updated by ben leinfelder about 7 years ago

 I wrote a small test that issues the same Metacat query to a given server with parallel threads (25 for this example).
 Using the same query that Kepler would issue, the query for "Insects" does take some time, but not a half hour.